GWMcElfresh/GWMcElfresh.github.io/index.md

 ## Publications

 **GW McElfresh**, Christos Deligkaris.
 A vibrational entropy term for DNA docking with AutoDock.
 2018.*Computational Biology and Chemistry*. doi.org/10.1016/j.compbiolchem.2018.03.027

+## Book Chapters
+ **GW McElfresh**, Christian Ray.
+Intergenerational Cellular Signal Transfer and Erasure.
+2018. *The Interplay of Thermodynamics and Computation in Natural and Artificial Systems*.
+Currently in press.

 ## Presentations